 - 3. Contemplate and ask yourself are these thoughts a reaction from past hurts and disappointments?

 - 4. Now that you have developed insight into the origins of these thoughts, make a conscious choice to take a new direction and see what is really possible now.

 At the heart of mindfulness practice is meditation.
 Mindfulness practices can be as formal as practicing meditation techniques such as deep breathing, guided imagery, or muscle relaxation or it can be as informal as learning how to slow down from a hurried day by using conscious breathing techniques and mindfully experiencing the joy of just being present.
 These skills teach you how to take the sacred pause, and best of all, in a Zen moment, you need not be adorned with a cushion, a beaded shawl, or even prayer beads.
 Some of our most blessed and serene moments occur in the middle of our hectic schedule.
 Learning mindfulness skills teaches you to feel centered anytime and anywhere.
 When you are in balance, you tend to be less reactive or impulsive, which allows you make more skillful decisions in your daily life and in the goals you are carrying out.
 Being mindful allows you to be present with whatever comes your way without needing to control, fix, or manipulate it.
 Being present dismisses the illusion that you find happiness from outside yourself.
 When life throws you a curve ball such as crises, a loss, or even a terminal illness, you are more prepared to handle the pain with dignity and poise.
 You learn how to accept stress and discomfort without hiding, avoiding, or denying it.
 When you learn to accept stress and discomfort, you then can discover your deepest authentic self which can only lead to finding your true life purpose.

-Have a question for Sherry?
-Ask or leave a comment below!
+Have a question for Sherry or want to leave a comment?
+Click here.